Personal Data Processing Principles

 f) The right to object: the right to object to the processing of your personal data that are processed for the purposes of fulfilment of a task carried out in the public interest or within the performance of tasks of the public authority or for the reasons of protection of the legitimate interests of the Controller.
 Unless the Controller proves that there is a serious and legitimate reason for the processing prevailing over the interest or the rights and freedoms of the data subjects, the Controller shall terminate the processing without undue delay based on the objection.

-g) The right to withdraw consent to have the personal data processed: If the Administrator processes your personal data on the basis of your consent, this consent is always revocable.
+g) The right to withdraw consent to have the personal data processed: If the Controller processes your personal data on the basis of your consent, this consent is always revocable.
 You can revoke the consent at any time, via email at email@example.com or directly in the app; the consent is also withdrawn after canceling the account in the app by clicking on the “Delete data in application” button.
-Once the consent has been revoked, the Administrator may no longer process such personal data, unless they had another legal reason for their processing.
+Once the consent has been revoked, the Controller may no longer process such personal data, unless they had another legal reason for their processing.

 h) The right to contact the Office for Personal Data Protection: the data subject may lodge a complaint with the Office for Personal Data Protection if they consider that by the data processing their right to the protection of personal data or related legislation, including violating the above- mentioned rights were disobeyed.